 We regularly review our ways of working to drive speed and simplicity through our business in order to remain agile and responsive to marketplace trends.
-A move to more agile ways of working is ongoing to unlock internal capacity and prioritise work based on growth and impact.

 BUSINESS OPERATIONS

 Our business depends on purchasing materials, efficient manufacturing and the timely distribution of products to our customers.